xiaoyushawxia/lab1-template/README.md

 **3.1.** What creational pattern is being used in `CloudServer`?
 Is it correctly implemented?
 Why or Why not?
 Could you implement it differently?
 Justify accordingly with sufficient explanations.

-**3.2** Not all Factories must create visual objects.
-What might you use a Factory to create?
+**3.2** Not all Builders must construct visual objects.
+What might you use a Builder to construct?
 Why?
 Find a real-world example and explain why it is correct using it there.
-Your answer your have at least 500 words _without_ the code snippet.
+Your answer your have at least 500 words without the code snippet.
+Your answer should have at least 500 words _without_ the code snippet.

 **3.3.** If you are writing a program to track investments (namely: stocks, bonds, metal futures) in multiple countries (namely: Australia, US, UK), how might you use an _abstract factory_?
 Why?
-Complement your answer with a Class Diagram.
+Complement your answer with a UML Diagram.
 You _must_ add it to the Answer file using markdown.
 Save it inside the `task3` folder.